Adaptive Weighted Multi-View Clustering: Optimization

-The above solution shows that the observation-specific view weight is determined by the approximation error of the $s$-th modality on the $i$-th object across all the features.
+It is easy to find the solution is nonnegative.
+The above solution shows that the reconstruction weight is determined by the reconstruction error of the $s$-th view on the $i$-th observation across all the features.
 The smaller the error is compared with other views, the larger the weight is.
+Note that ${w}^{(s)}_i$ is the weight of an observation, so the algorithm may run slowly with a very large sample size.